artprojectgroup/wc-apg-city/readme.txt

 * Initial version.

 == Upgrade Notice ==
-= 2.0.0 =
+= 2.0.1 =
-* Added full compatibility with the Checkout block.
-* New local GeoNames database with monthly import.
-* General performance improvements.
+* Added a new field to customize the background color of locked fields.
 * Minor fix.

 == Translations ==